How does Alaska wage, overtime and meal-break law work in 2026?

 Three things catch out-of-state employers:

 Alaska voters approved Ballot Measure 1 in November 2024.
 It raised the minimum on a three-step schedule, introduced statewide paid sick leave from 1 July 2025, and banned mandatory captive-audience meetings on political or religious topics.
 The minimum-wage piece is the cleanest to comply with.
-The paid sick leave piece is covered on the Alaska paid leave page.
+The paid sick leave piece is covered on the Alaska paid family and sick leave page.

-Alaska has two overtime triggers, not one.
+Alaska has two overtime triggers, not one, under AS 23.10.060.

 Time-and-a-half kicks in after 8 hours in a day, or after 40 hours in a week, whichever pays the employee more.